fleck/locust-grove/First Floor Framing Plan.md

 *   **Joist Type:** Engineered Wood I-Joists.
 *   **Joist Spacing:** I-Joists to be installed at **19.2 inches on-center**.
+*   **Rim Joist:** Rim joists shall be a 1-1/8" engineered wood product.
+Where rim joists run parallel to the floor joists, they shall be doubled.
 *   **Joist Bearing:** Joists shall have a minimum of 1-3/4 inches of bearing on wood or steel, and 3 inches of bearing on masonry or concrete.
 *   **Bridging:** Solid blocking, the same depth as the joists, shall be installed at all ends and load-bearing points.
 *   **Holes and Notches:** Cutting, notching, or drilling of I-joists shall be performed strictly in accordance with the manufacturer's written specifications.
 No modifications are permitted to the top or bottom flanges.